 3 – Variety – ATP Digital structures the course in a way that you will do a few lessons on a subject, do the progress test then move onto another subject within that module.
 This will give you a break from sticking to one subject mixing it up, it will also allow you to progress with your studies.

 4 – Breaks – This is particularly important aspect of distance learning.
 You need to have a rest and learn when to recognise when you are getting tired and require a break.
 It is helpful to go for a walk, getting some fresh air will help to clear you mind.
 Once you are tired your brain will not take in information and you will most likely have to revisit that part of the course.

 5 – Practice – The question bank is a brilliant tool for this, but you must understand the concepts prior to starting practice exams.
 The more practice you get the better placed you will be when it comes to the exams, you will learn the all-important exam technique.

 Being able to recognise the process to answer a particular question for example what formulae to use.
 This will save you valuable minutes allowing you more time to answer the more difficult questions.

-6 – Make use of student support – We have a private group for BGS students (who study with us directly), where you can share revision and exam tips, ask questions about any of the modules and get to know other people on your course.
-Our instructors are also members of this group so if you’re really struggling with a particular question or concept, ask your question on this page and they or other students will respond to you.
+6 – Make use of student support – You can ask questions about any module, share revision tips, and get to know your peers on the course in our private BGS students’ group (for those who study with us directly).
+The instructors are also members of this group, so if you’re having difficulty understanding a concept or question, ask your question here and they or other students will get back to you.